rybesh/turtle-tutorial/README.md

 <https://aeshin.org> foaf:givenName "ライアン" .
 ```

-Finally--what if you want to refer to things for which you can't find
+Finally—what if you want to refer to things for which you can't find
 suitable URIs?
 For example, I have my own domain name (`aeshin.org`),
 so it is easy for me to use that to refer to myself.
 But what if I
 didn't?
 Well, in that case I could use a *relative URI*.
 A relative